-How to Check Your H1B Status in 2020
+How to Check Your H1B Status

 If you’re aiming to win the H1B Visa lottery, then it’s important to know how to check your H1B status.
 Last year, more than 200,000 people were applying for an H1B Visa, yet only 85,000 of them were chosen, thanks to the lottery.
 That makes 42% of the applicants.
 As such, since the lottery becomes more competitive, you need to be prepared.